-When a person with a severe mental illness does not respond to traditional outpatient therapy an Assertive Community Treatment approach may be necessary to provide the best care.
+When a person with a severe mental illness does not respond to traditional outpatient therapy an Assertive Community Treatment (ACT) approach may be necessary to provide the best care.

 The ACT programs are a team of professionals (psychiatrist, nurse, therapist and case manager) working together to assist individuals in developing the needed skills for a strong recovery.